simongregory/auntie/README.md

-    radio        # what is on Radio 1 today radio next   # what is on the wireless next radio 6      # what is on Radio Six Music
+    radio        # what is on Radio 1 today radio next   # what is on the wireless next radio six    # what is on Radio Six Music

 # zsh integration